 EU rules foresee that countries in the passport-free Schengen zone can only establish temporary border controls under exceptional circumstances.
 In December 2015, Sweden introduced internal border controls.
-Please see the 2018 AIDA report for a historical background and legal aspects on the border controls.
+The 2018 AIDA report provides a historical background and legal aspects on the border controls.